camilastock/opendxl-nmap-client-python/doc/sdk/basicscanreport.rst

 Prerequisites
 *************
 * The samples configuration step has been completed (see :doc:`sampleconfig`)
-* The DXL Nmap service is running and available on the DXL fabric (see `DXL Nmap Service Python <https://github-lvs.corpzone.internalzone.com/detect/opendxl-nmap-service-python>`_)
+* The OpenDXL Nmap service is running and available on the DXL fabric (see `OpenDXL Nmap Service Python <https://github-lvs.corpzone.internalzone.com/detect/opendxl-nmap-service-python>`_)

 Setup
 *****